OWASP Top 10 - Broken Access Control

 OWASP Top 10

-Now, to manipulate the Author field or the UserID, we intercept the POST request to the web server (interception) and modify it.
+Now to enter the Author field or the UserID to manipulate, we catch him POST request to the web server (interception) and change it.

 Burp Suite under the "HTTP history" tab

-And then the response of the web server.
+And then that Response of the web server.

-You will notice that there is a UserID field with the value zero.
+It is noticeable that there is a UserID Field with the value null is available.

-This gives us a hint that the server requires a UserID when submitting feedback.
-In turn, we can try to manipulate this field in the subsequent POST request.
-To do this, we start intercepting the web requests in Burp Suite in the Intercept tab by clicking on Intercept is off.
+This gives us an indication that the server has a UserID needed when providing feedback.
+We can try this field in the following ones POST request to manipulate.
+To do this, we start in the Burp Suite tab Intercept with a click on Intercept is off intercepting web requests.

 Burp Suite in the "Intercept" tab

-If the button is set to Intercept is on, we provide feedback again.
+The button is up Intercept is on, we will give feedback again.

 If the button is set to "Intercept is on", we provide feedback again.